 Stinks of ambiguity and uncertainty, doesnt it?
 But today that is what we like to call design thinking.

-Before Al Gore opened his big gob in an attempt to increase his public profile with the sensationalist doco An Inconvenient Truth, an industrial designer named Victor Papanek was quietly advocating the importance of shifting our product driven perspective to using our design knowledge for resolving societal and environmental problems.
+Before Al Gore presented his doco, An Inconvenient Truth, an industrial designer named Victor Papanek was quietly advocating the importance of shifting our product driven perspective to using our design knowledge for resolving societal and environmental problems.
 His book, Design for the Real World: Human Ecology and Social Change, dates back to 1972 and has remained a landmark in the field of sustainable design.

 Papanek’s book primarily concerns itself with arguing over the moral obligations and responsibilities of design.
 Addressing fundamental societal needs is key, as Papanek states himself: